The Christ Index

 3. 2 Samuel 3Curated

-Second Samuel 3 watches a kingdom change hands without the rightful king lifting a sword, and a throne secured by the hand of God rather than by the blood of rivals.
+Second Samuel 3 watches a kingdom change hands without the rightful king lifting a sword, and a throne secured by the hand of God alone, with no blood of rivals required.
 The war drags on, but the verdict is fixed from the first line: David waxed stronger and stronger, and the house of Saul waxed weaker and weaker (v.
-1) - chazaq , to grow strong, the strengthening that comes not from David’s campaigns but from above.
-When Abner, Saul’s own general, defects and offers to bring…
+1) - chazaq , to grow strong, the strengthening that comes from above, given and not gained.
+When Abner, Saul’s own general, defects and offers to bring all…

 Open the chapter →